MatthewGerber/rlai/docs/case_studies/mountain_car_continuous.md

 ### Policy
 * `--policy rlai.policy_gradient.policies.continuous_action.ContinuousActionBetaDistributionPolicy`:  Use the beta
 distribution to model the action-density distribution within the policy.
-* `--policy-feature-extractor rlai.core.environments.openai_gym.ContinuousMountainCarFeatureExtractor`:  Feature extractor
+* `--policy-feature-extractor rlai.core.environments.gymnasium.ContinuousMountainCarFeatureExtractor`:  Feature extractor
 for the policy gradient optimizer.
 * `--alpha 0.01`:  Learning rate for policy gradient updates.
 * `--update-upon-every-visit True`:  Update the policy's action-density distribution every time a state is encountered